zezhongding/GraphPartitionMethod/EdgePartition/CLUGP/README.md

-# Use this code for publishing please cite
+# Please cite the infomation below when using this code for publishing
 ```bash
 @INPROCEEDINGS{9835624,
   author={Kong, Deyu and Xie, Xike and Zhang, Zhuoxu},